EmployeeIssues.comU.S. Employee Rights in Plain English

 How do I receive an RSS feed?

 Requesting to receive an RSS feed is generally referred to as "subscribing".
-But it's typically easier than subscribing to other media; better yet, it's usually free and anonymous.
+But it's typically easier than subscribing to other media—better yet, it's usually free and anonymous (no registration required), as is subscribing to Employee Rights Blog.

-Start by clicking on whatever feed icon the site displays or, if your feed reader automatically displays it, by clicking on the standard icon.
-Then, in either case, just follow the prompts to complete your subscription.
+Start by clicking on a feed icon that the site displays or, if your feed reader automatically displays it, by clicking on the standard icon.
+Then just follow the prompts to complete your subscription.

 How do I subscribe to Employee Rights Blog?